pnp/List-Formatting/view-samples/contact-custom-avatar/README.md

-# SharePoint Column Formatting – Contact Custom Avatar Card
+# SharePoint View Formatting – Contact Custom Avatar Card

 ## Summary

-This SharePoint column formatting sample provides a modern, interactive **Contact custom avatar card** for list items using JSON formatting.
+This SharePoint view formatting sample provides a modern, interactive **Contact custom avatar card** for list items using JSON formatting.
 It enhances the display of user information and enables **quick actions** directly from the list.
 The column supports **Person or Group type fields for Email**, making it fully compatible with SharePoint user data.

 ![Screenshot of Contact Custom Avatar Card](./assets/screenshot.png)

----

 ## View Requirements